juliajmg/phd_project/PITCHME.md

 @div[left-50]
 @ul[brighten]
-- Study the velocity induced phase transition in fish
+- Velocity induced phase transition in fish
-  - Experimental data of zebrafish (*Danio rerio*): swarming and schooling behaviors.
+  - Experimental data of zebrafish (*Danio rerio*)
+  - Recording and image processing of fish reacting to predation stimulus.
 @ulend
 @divend

----
-@div[left-50]
+Note:
+Aquí podría mostrar un video.

+---?image=variable_v0.png&position=right&size=50%
+#### Variable velocity within the system on the Vicsek model
 @ul[brighten]
-- Increase velocity of only a fraction of particles on the disorder-order phase-transition.
+- Increase $v_0$ to critical value of only a fraction of particles
+- ¿ A disorder-to-order phase transition is still observed?
 - ¿Adaptive strategy in natural systems?
 @ulend
-@divend

-@div[right-50]
-DIBUJO DE PARTICULAS, UNAS CON MAS VELOCIDAD QUE OTRAS.
-@divend
 Note:
 **FALTA
 Poner logo de Research Group in Recreational Fisheries, Fish Ecology and Human Dimensions at the Leibniz-Institute of Freshwater Ecology and Inland Fisheries, or as a collaboration with the Research Group on Adaptive Behaviour and Interaction of the University of Barcelona.**